-The setup wizard will automatically enable the autonat feature, if you need to do this for a manual configuration turn autonat on in global options.
+When NAT mode is selected in the setup wizard, the autonat feature will be automatically enabled.
+If you need to do this for a manual configuration, turn autonat on in global options.
 This activates the rc.nat script that forces external network traffic to be MASQUERADED to and from the external network.